-- Canceling a JetBlue Blue Basic fare, you'd forfeit $100 on almost any route – or $200 on flights to/from South America as well as London.
+- Canceling a JetBlue Blue Basic fare, you'd forfeit $100 on almost any route – or $200 on flights to/from South America as well as over to Europe

 That means with a $199 Delta basic economy fare from Minneapolis-St. Paul (MSP) to Denver (DEN), you'd only get a $100 voucher if you decide to cancel later on.
 Those fees eat into precious travel money.
-With basic economy on many other airlines, you simply can't cancel or change flights at all.
+With basic economy on many other airlines, you simply can't cancel or change flights, period.
+You're out of luck.

-Southwest, meanwhile, doesn't sell basic economy.
-But most importantly, Southwest beat every other airline by years by allowing free change and cancellation for a voucher on every ticket, even on the cheapest Wanna Get Away fares.
+Southwest, meanwhile, doesn't sell basic economy tickets.
+More importantly, Southwest beat every other airline by years by allowing free change and cancellation for a voucher on every ticket, even on the cheapest Wanna Get Away fares.